GeoBiking,Org

 • These first 2 to 4 letters are used as the map key

-• Waypoint comments are limited to 16 characters
+• Waypoint comments are limited to 16 characters on older devices

 • There are many different waypoint symbol sets out there.
 These icon sets may vary even between versions of a GPS model